-- Board oversight of service level agreement ("SLA"): - Maintaining professionally-staffed management functions; - Investment to support recruitment, retention and development of good quality resources; - Monitoring systems issues, accounting for the need to achieve service objectives and protect data; - Business continuity planning, including both physical business continuity planning and contingency plans in the event of failure of the outsourced managers; - · Requirement for the managers to maintain errors and omissions insurance; - Regulatory compliance monitoring.
+- Board oversight of service level agreement ("SLA"); - Maintaining professionally-staffed management functions; - Investment to support recruitment, retention and development of good quality resources; - Monitoring systems issues, accounting for the need to achieve service objectives and protect data; - Business continuity planning, including both physical business continuity planning and contingency plans in the event of failure of the outsourced managers; - Requirement for the managers to maintain errors and omissions insurance; - Regulatory compliance monitoring. - A suite of detection, prevention and recovery controls to protect against malware have been implemented and combined with appropriate user awareness; - A cyber risk dashboard reported on a quarterly basis to the managers risk committee, which shows a suite of metrics designed to give comfort that cyber related controls are designed and operating effectively.
+This includes technical IT security controls (e.g. vulnerability scanning, penetration testing results, access).